ROIC Calculator – Return on Invested Capital

 Most enterprises out there don't rely on operating income to cover all of their costs and generate profit; instead, they work with external capital in the form of debt (borrowed money) and equity (value of assets).

 Naturally, investors prefer to know what happens to the money they provide.
-The easiest way to learn about the profit generated from invested capital is to use the ROIC - return on invested capital.
-If this metric is high, it indicates that the company management is successful in generating revenues for the company and that the invested capital is used efficiently.
-A low ROIC, on the other hand, might be a warning sign that the shareholders' money is not utilized as it should, but rather spent without an increase in revenues.
+The easiest way to learn about the profit generated from invested capital is to use the ROIC – return on invested capital.
+If this metric is high, it indicates that the company management is successful in generating revenues for the company and that the invested capital is being used efficiently.
+A low ROIC, on the other hand, might be a warning sign that the shareholders' money is being spent without an increase in revenues.

 2% is considered to be a threshold value.
 If the ROIC of a company lies over 2%, the company creates value for its shareholders.
 On the other hand, companies with less than 2% of ROIC are called value destroyers.

-ROIC is thought to be one the most reliable indicators of investments' productivity, especially in the case of companies with a large amount of invested capital, such as mining companies or big manufacturing plants.
-You should be aware, though, that it shows the overall return rather than the performance of individual assets.
-Basing on ROIC alone, it's impossible to pick the investments that brought the most - or the least - profit.
+ROIC is one the most reliable indicators of investments' productivity, especially in the case of companies with a large amount of invested capital, such as mining companies or big manufacturing plants.
+However, you should be aware that it shows the overall return rather than the performance of individual assets.
+Based on ROIC alone, it's impossible to pick the investments that brought the most – or the least – profit.

-If you're an entrepreneur, you might also be interested in another metric - weighted average cost of capital, which tells you more about the costs of financing your company.
+If you're an entrepreneur, you might also be interested in another metric – the weighted average cost of capital – which tells you more about the costs of financing your company.